ddwenterprises/brizy-edit-page-btn/README.md

-# ddw-brizy-mods
+# Brizy Edit Page Button
-Unofficial mods for Brizy Page Editor for WordPress
+Unofficial mod for Brizy Page Editor for WordPress that adds an edit button to the corner of all posts and pages when a user with brizy editing privelidges is logged in.

+Once clicked an within the Brizy Editor, the edit button then changes to a close button to exit the editor and return to the page or post.

+This code has not been thoroughly tested.
+USE AT YOUR OWN RISK!